richorama/nuget-tree/readme.md

 ## Usage

-Navigate to a project containing a project.config.
+Navigate to a directory containing a project.config.
 Then run this command:

 ```
 > nuget-tree